AndreasBroholm/Forecasting-Natural-Gas-Prices-with-Exogenous-Variables-using-Gluon-TS/README.md

 3. Connect to an API
    - add the ability to pull real-time price data from an API, to be able to generate forecasts going forward.

-4. Hyperparameter Tuning
-   - use AWS to further fine tune the hyperparameters and improve the model.

 ## Summary